 Before you can beat Boss Rush Mode, you need to have unlocked it.
-While the Lightning Round itself is optional content, the process of unlocking it is part of the main plot and thus required content.
+While the mode itself is optional, the process of unlocking it is part of the main plot and thus required:

 - After finishing the events of the Gate of Time, attain the pieces of the Song of the Hero possessed by the Water Dragon and Fire Dragon.

 While you can complete the Song of the Hero in any order, a game-breaking glitch can render your game unwinnable if you start with the Thunder Dragon.
 So, my personal recommendation is to attain the pieces of the song in the order of the regions.
 Faron > Eldin > Lanayru

 - Complete the whole Lanayru Gorge section of the main plot.